eebbesen/eulagy/README.md

 # EULAgy
-Use AWS to read EULAs
+Use AWS Polly to create mp3s from EULA text.

 ## Convert text to mp3
 Execute